AyaaaAhmed/HybirdTestingFramework/README.md

 # HybirdTestingFramework
-*i used cucuamber to implement BBD framework \n
+*i used cucuamber to implement BBD framework
 *i used hashmap to implement a parallel browsing techniq *i used chrome headless
 *i used selenuim to be able to take screenshots on failure